facuacunadev/Transactions_FacundoAcuna/README.md

 ## Preparation and use
+Before you run the angular app remember reinstall the packager with the following command npm install

 The API operations can be tested with Postman or another tool.
 Here is how to use each of the available operations: